lowepowerlab/protocols/tomato_petiole_inoc.md

 1. Label CPG plates to plate samples of the inoculum.
 1. For inocula of 1x10<sup>3</sup> CFU / plant, inoculum is 5x10<sup>2</sup> CFU / ul.
 Serially dilute to 10<sup>-3</sup> and plate 3 technical replicates of 10 ul droplets of the 10<sup>-3</sup>, 10<sup>-2</sup>, and 10<sup>-1</sup>.
 1. Incubate at 28C for 2 days or on the benchtop for 3 days before counting colonies.
-Use the ['cfu_quantification_workbook.xlsx'](workbooks/cfu_quantification_workbook.xlsx) to calculate and verify inoculum density
+Use the ['bacterial_density_workbook.xlsx'](bacterial_density_workbook.xlsx) to calculate and verify inoculum density

 ### 4. Cut-petiole inoculate the plants
 Note: Empirically, inoculations are more uniform if the soil is dry and plants are watered after inoculation.